JuliaWeb/HTTP.jl/README.md

 ### Installation

-Either clone it into one of your LOAD_PATHs (`git clone git://github.com/dirk/HTTP.jl.git HTTP`) or install it via Pkg (coming soon, hopefully).
+Install it via the standard Julia Pkg system.

 ### Other Notes